Statement of University Policy

 - Employee Portal - single portal in which faculty and staff can take actions, view status of requests and approvals, make disclosures, acknowledge policies, etc.; and

-- Approver Portal - final approver and other approvers in the approval chain, e.g., department chair, associate dean, dean, for a particular school/college or administrative unit take action on requests and disclosures.
+- Approver Portal – for use by final approver and other approvers in the approval chain, e.g., department chair, associate dean, dean, for a particular school/college or administrative unit take action on requests and disclosures.

 UT System has created the Tool Tip Training document (PDF) for users of the OAP.
 It is a step by step description of how the OAP is used by employees to request prior approvals and make disclosures and how to use the employee portal to track approvals and disclosures through the review and approval process.
 The document also provides instructions for the Approvers and how they fulfill their roles.

 OAP users can get help in its use through the Help links on each webpage.
 Clicking on Help causes a Support Request Form to appear with a menu of error types from which the user can select and provide a brief description of the problem.
 For technical issues, users will receive a response within 24 business hours.